 Wong typically emphasizes that, at different stages of a woman’s career, the perception is different and varies from one woman to the other.

 Many women are awarded in the early stages of their careers, but when the C-suite is crossed, everything changes.

 According to Professor Wong, “Once women get into managerial positions, positions of leadership, positions of power, beauty becomes a liability because our stereotypes around beauty are that they’re incompatible with capability.”

 “So if you’re too beautiful, maybe you’re not that competent.
 Maybe you’re a ‘dumb blonde.’
 That’s a lot more true for women than it is for men.”

-However, other studies have revealed the fact that, high achieving women have 6 personality traits.
-Another researcher now emphasizes on the fact that for surviving a high pressure environment stress tolerance is mandatory and for him this is actually one of the key aspects of personality.
+However, other studies have revealed the fact that high achieving women have 6 personality traits.
+Another researcher now emphasizes the fact that for surviving a high-pressure environment stress tolerance is mandatory and for him this is actually one of the key aspects of personality.
 Many interviewers o

 1) Straight forward approach

 Being straight forward in industry or at workplace means a lot.
 One should be able to put the correct things in front of the clients.
 You should be frank and clever enough to handle everything with the right attitude.
 One should rationally state the case but not emotionally.

 Being a woman, the word aggressiveness sounds like a negative word, but it is one of the necessary characteristic one should possess just to have control over the things and to make the right things happen at the workplace.

 It’s ‘constructive’ aggression, if you like – because it has to be balanced by…